From Grade F to Grade A: A Before/After Case Study

 border-radius: var(--r-card);

-border: 1px solid var(--c-border); /* border instead of shadow */
+border: 1px solid var(--c-border); /* border, not shadow, for elevation */

 }